allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Optimize for readability and maintainability, not just for performance or brevity."

 In essence, this principle emphasizes that while writing efficient and concise code is important, it's equally, if not more crucial, to ensure your code can be easily understood by others (and yourself in the future).
 This means using clear variable names, writing comments, structuring code logically, and following established best practices and coding standards.
 The long-term benefits of readable and maintainable code include easier debugging, faster development cycles, and improved collaboration among team members.

+# 2024-01-16
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clear, concise, and maintainable code.
+Remember that code is read more often than it's written, so prioritize readability.
+Be mindful of future changes and embrace modular design.
+Optimize for understandability and flexibility over premature optimization.
+And finally, remember that automation is key; invest time in writing scripts and tools to reduce repetitive tasks."

+In essence, clarity and simplicity lead to robustness and efficiency in the long run.